Everything you need to know about cauliflower

 How to cut cauliflower into florets

-- Remove the leaves.
-Use a large knife to slice off the stem so you have a nice flat, stable base with the florets pointing up.
+1. Remove the leaves.
+Use a large knife to slice off the stem so you have a nice stable base with the florets pointing up.

 Cooking ideas and recipes with cauliflower

 There are so many great ways to use cauliflower in cooking.
-Here are some delicious and unique ways we have been cooking with cauliflower.
+Here are some delicious and unique ways to cook with cauliflower.
+Want more ideas?
+Check out this collection of ways to use cauliflower.